DaveWoodCom/OTAgo/README.md

 * HTTPS enabled web server ([nginx][nginx] or [Apache][apache] recommended)
 * PHP 7.x
+* binary files to distribute (at least one of):
-* .ipa file signed with an ad-hoc or enterprise distribution profile
+    * .ipa file (signed with an ad-hoc or enterprise distribution profile)
+    * .apk file (fat file, not an app bundle, or an apk split per abi)

 ## How to Use